tmchilvers/Video-Game-Database/README.md

-# VideoGameDatabase
+# Video Game Database - MySQL <br/>
-Designed by Tristan Chilvers and Jonathan Bahm. <br/>
+Designed by Tristan Chilvers and Jonathan Bahm. <br/><br/>
+An original, user friendly interface that connects to a MySQL database to manage a Video Game database.<br/>
+It is built in a Java environment (JDBC driver) and the GUI is JavaFX dependent, so please ensure that Java is installed in your computer and read below how to install JavaFX.
+MySQL must also be installed as well.<br/><br/>
-There is also a PNG of the schema to help visualize the database
+A PNG of the schema is available to help visualize the database.<br/>
+The database offers essential, but basic functionality and serves as an educational exercise.<br/>

 ## Install JavaFX
 Helpful link for setting up: https://openjfx.io/openjfx-docs/#introduction <br/>